code-shoily/elixir-diary-src/content/post/day-0.md

 Enum.reduce(Enum.filter(Enum.map(lost_numbers, square), odd?), product)
 ```

-So, the `map` gives out the square numbers, and feeds it as the first argument to the `filter`, which in turns spits the odd numbers and becomes the first argument of the `reduce` function.
+So, the `map` gives out the squared numbers, and feeds it as the first argument to the `filter`, which in turn spits the odd numbers and becomes the first argument of the `reduce` function.
 Instead, why not do a pipe?
+Remember those UNIX `|` constructs?

 ```elixir
 square = fn n -> n*n end